NicoBaj/DED-Ecological-Modelling-code/CODE/README.md

 -`pre_network_beetles.R` loads one tree inventory of a given neighbourhood and returns, for the selected values of the beetle maximum dispersal distance $R_B$, three things (all are lists): 1) the neighbours of each tree, 2) their position in the neighbourhood and 3) their distance.

+#### Processing
+- `sim_functions.R` stores functions required during one simulation.
+- `functions_IC.R` stores functions to set initial conditions.
+- `set_various.R` sets the environment to run simulations.
+- `sim.R` is the code that runs
 -`run_sim.R` launches one simulation.
 Once the pre-processing done, it selects the neighbourhood, the main parameter values and initial conditions.
 Then, it sources the functions required for the simulation.
-- `pre_functions_IC.R` stores functions to set initial conditions.
-- `pre_set_various.R` sets the environment to run simulations.

-- `sim_functions.R` stores functions required during one simulation.
-- `sim.R` is the code that runs
+### New simulation vs simulation from the article
+- To launch a simulation that uses the same dataset than the article (tree inventory is dated of the 28th January 2020), run the script `run_sim.R` and set the gate `SIMULATIONS_ARTICLE` to `TRUE`.
+Then choose the neighbourhood, the type of initial conditions and the values of the main parameters.

+- To launch a new simulation, here are the steps to follow: 1) run `pre_load_trees_and_compute_tree_heights.R`, 2) run `pre_roots_vs_routes.R`, 3) run `pre_neighbourhoods_proba_roots.R` with a selected neighbourhood, 4) run `pre_network_beetles.R` with the values of the beetle maximum dispersal distance $R_B$ required and finally 5) run `run_sim.R` with `SIMULATIONS_ARTICLE = TRUE` and the right set up wanted.